fabric8io/fluent-plugin-kubernetes_metadata_filter/README.md

 * `skip_namespace_metadata` - Skip the namespace_id field from the metadata.
 The fetch_namespace_metadata function will be skipped.
 The plugin will be faster and cpu consumption will be less.
 * `watch_retry_interval` - The time interval in seconds for retry backoffs when watch connections fail. (default: `10`)

-**NOTE:** As of the release 2.1.x of this plugin, it no longer supports parsing the source message into JSON and attaching it to the payload.
-The following configuration options are removed:

-* `merge_json_log`
-* `preserve_json_log`

-One way of preserving JSON logs can be through the [parser plugin](https://docs.fluentd.org/filter/parser)

-**NOTE** As of release v2.1.4, the use of `use_journal` is **DEPRECATED**.
-If this setting is not present, the plugin will attempt to figure out the source of the metadata fields from the following:
-- If `lookup_from_k8s_field true` (the default) and the following fields are present in the record:
-`docker.container_id`, `kubernetes.namespace_name`, `kubernetes.pod_name`, `kubernetes.container_name`,
-then the plugin will use those values as the source to use to lookup the metadata
-- If `use_journal true`, or `use_journal` is unset, and the fields `CONTAINER_NAME` and `CONTAINER_ID_FULL` are present in the record, then the plugin will parse those values using `container_name_to_kubernetes_regexp` and use those as the source to lookup the metadata
-- Otherwise, if the tag matches `tag_to_kubernetes_name_regexp`, the plugin will parse the tag and use those values to lookup the metdata

 Reading from the JSON formatted log files with `in_tail` and wildcard filenames while respecting the CRI-o log format with the same config you need the fluent-plugin "multi-format-parser":